Coffee Meets Bagel: Dating app users rue missed connections amid outage

 Users of the dating app Coffee Meets Bagel have expressed frustration over an ongoing, multi-day system outage.

-The app - which sells itself as "the dating app for serious daters" - first went down on 27 August, blocking users from their budding romances.
+The CMB app - which sells itself as the one "for serious daters" - first went down on 27 August, blocking users from their budding romances.

-It has now been down for three days with firm engineers saying they are working on a "system outage".
+It has now been down for three days with the firm's engineers saying they are working on a "system outage".

 The app claims to have more than 10 million sign-ups worldwide, including many across Asia.